akprasadan/Summer2021ML/README.md

 ## To Do

-Immediate concerns:
-- QDA gives incorrect results
-- Need to decide on how classification labels should be required to be structured, or what preprocessing may still be needed

 By the middle of July, 2021, I would like to have:

 - Linear discriminant analysis (re-using my QDA code) (easy)